 You select courses with assistance of your academic advisor and with approval of the faculty program director.
 The topic selected and approved must be a national security topic.
 Some common topics are foreign language, military leadership, nuclear studies, diplomacy/international relations, cybersecurity, and explosive ordnance (EOD).
 Students may discuss other topics with their academic advisor.

 You may fulfill this concentration with the following courses or your academic advisor can help you select courses to satisfy the requirement:

 The curriculum requires 53 credits beyond the general education credits (34 credits) and the major requirements (33 credits) that can be satisfied with applied professional and additional arts and sciences credit.

-Describe the interdisciplinary character of national security (e.g. history, political science, public administration, social sciences/history, psychology, economics, military leadership, and cybersecurity).
+Describe the interdisciplinary character of national security (e.g., economics, history, political science, public administration, psychology, sociology).

-Analyze the ethical issues surrounding the field of national security and develop solutions to solve them.
+Analyze ethical issues in the field of national security.

 View additional details about programs and courses:Download the Undergraduate Studies Catalog